Sharpening Stones and Other Accessories

 Diamond stones

-Diamond sharpening stones are suitable for initial sharpening as they are very abrasive and strip away material fast.
+Diamond sharpening stones are most suitable for initial sharpening as they are very abrasive and strip away material fast.
 In addition, they do not wear away or thin out and remain dead flat, even after sustained use.
 All this makes them a great choice for truing other, finer-grit stones.
 To anyone who needs a very reliable workhorse which can cut anything you throw at it, we recommend a diamond plate.
 Atoma diamond plate 140 grit is our favourite truing accessory.

 Other sharpening accessories